bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Back in the app components render statement, I add the greet prop with the value of howdy in the main JXS element, and the value of high in the sidebar JXS element.
+<p>Back in the app components render statement, I add the greet prop with the value of
+howdy in the main JXS element, and the value of high in the sidebar JXS element.
 I opened the main components file and receive the props object then output the value of opening curly brace props dot greet, closing curly brace.
-I can now delete the Hello string.
+I can now delete the Hello string.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s21-j.
 (86) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->